dojo/docs/dijit/form/DataList.rst

 .. contents::
     :depth: 2

 DataList is a read-only data store that processes inline OPTION tags as data items.
-This store implements the new `Dojo Object Store API <dojo/store>`_.
+This store implements the new :ref:`Dojo Object Store API <dojo/store>`.
 The DataList store is also a synchronous store.
 All the functions directly return results, so you don't have to use asynchronous callbacks in your code.

 ========